 The chickens were not neglected or harmed, and no charges were pending, said Sgt.
 David DiSano of the sheriff's Public Information Office.

 Residents of the muncipality of Belleair Bluffs cannot own chickens.
-But citizens in unincorporated Pinellas, which does include people with Belleair Bluffs mailing addresses, can keep up to four chickens.
+But citizens in unincorporated Pinellas, which does include people with Belleair Bluffs mailing addresses, can keep up .
 Chickens must be kept in coops, and roosters are not allowed.